Hafslund Park

 Parkens historie

-Det første sporet etter et parkmessig anlegg på Hafslund er utsiktsplassen Kongehøien nede ved Sarpsfossen.
+The earliest trace of a designed landscape at Hafslund is the viewpoint at Kongehøien, overlooking the Sarpsfossen.
 A road led there from the Main House.
 Første konge på Kongehøien var Christian 5. i 1685.

-The first traces of a garden at Hafslund date back to around 1700, when the baroque garden north of the Main House was established.
-Justice Councillor Peter Elieson and Anna Collett purchased Hafslund in 1756, and a period of modernization began.
+The earliest traces of a formal garden at Hafslund date back to around 1700, when the Baroque garden north of the main house was first laid out.
+In 1756, Councillor of Justice Peter Elieson and Anna Collett acquired the estate, marking the beginning of a period of modernisation.

-After the fire in 1758, a new rococo main building was completed in 1762.
-The baroque garden remained, along with the two-story pleasure house with small-paned leaded glass windows.
+Following the fire of 1758, a new Rococo main house was completed in 1762.
+The Baroque garden was retained, along with the two-storey garden pavilion, distinguished by its small-paned leaded windows.

-In the late 1780s, Johan Fahne laid out the park and moved the baroque pleasure house down into the park, but the English elements probably came later.
-In the years before and after 1800, times were prosperous, and Maren Juel became owner of the estate together with Wessel – later with her next husband Rosenkrantz.
-During her time, the park was completely redesigned in the English landscape style.
-Juel and her husband Rosenkrantz built the King’s Pavilion, and an ingenious water-powered clockwork was installed.
+In the late 1780s, Johan Fahne began shaping the park, relocating the Baroque pavilion further down into the landscape.
+The English elements were likely introduced somewhat later.
+The years around 1800 marked a period of prosperity, during which Maren Juel became owner of the estate – first together with Wessel, and later with her husband Rosenkrantz.
+Under her stewardship, the park was fully transformed into an English landscape garden.
+Juel and Rosenkrantz also commissioned the King’s Pavilion, and an intricate water-powered clock was installed.

-Later in the 19th century, the manor and park were largely characterized by decay.
-When Hafslund Corporation took over the estate in 1898, a new period of prosperity began with restoration of buildings and the park.
-This was work that extended over several decades.
-Until the mid-1930s, there were fruit and vegetable gardens on both sides of the central linden avenue.
-Hagene ble lagt ned og erstattet med store gressplener.
-Parken tok form slik vi kjenner den i dag.
+Later in the 19th century, both the manor and its park fell into a period of decline.
+When Aktieselskapet Hafslund acquired the estate in 1898, a new phase of renewal began, with extensive restoration of both the buildings and the landscape – work that continued over several decades.
+Until the mid-1930s, fruit and vegetable gardens were cultivated on both sides of the central lime tree avenue.
+The gardens were later removed and replaced by expansive lawns.
+Gradually, the park took on the form we recognise today.

-Despite the many changing ownerships of Hafslund throughout the 19th century, a gardener was always employed at the manor, so the park and garden were kept reasonably maintained.
-At both the 1865 and 1875 censuses, gardeners were employed who lived at the manor.
+Despite the many changes in ownership throughout the 19th century, a gardener was continually employed at Hafslund, ensuring that the park and gardens were maintained to a reasonable standard.
+Census records from both 1865 and 1875 confirm that gardeners were living and working on the estate.